wandb/docs/content/guides/hosting/hosting-options/self-managed/kubernetes-operator/_index.md

 s3://$ACCESS_KEY:$SECRET_KEY@$HOST/$BUCKET_NAME?tls=true
 ```
 {{% alert color="secondary" %}}
-This will only work if the SSL certificate is trusted.
+This works only for a trusted SSL certificate.
 W&B does not support self-signed certificates.
 {{% /alert %}}

 ### MySQL